liquidy/CS-143-Project/README.txt

                                   determined how to adjust the window size in TCP VEGAS (integer)

-    THROUGHPUT_AVERAGE: The number of packets whose receiving times are averaged over to determine the throughput.
+    AVERAGE_INTERVAL: The number of packets whose receiving times are averaged over to determine the throughput.
                       (integer)

     CONGESTION_CONTROL_ALGORITHM: "AIMD" or "VEGAS"